mh1999/Simple-Linux-Shell/README.md

-# Operating Systems - Project 4A
+# A Simple Linux Shell

 Run the following command to compile and run the shell...